 Allen SJ, Möller LM & Harcourt RG 2000.
 Port Stephens Bottlenose Dolphin Population Survey II.
 Report to NSW National Parks & Wildlife Service.
 20pp.

 Corkeron PJ, Burnell SR, Noad M & Allen S 1999.
 A marine mammal survey in the waters off Newcastle.
 Report to Australian Department of Defence.
 20pp.

-2006-ongoing: I conduct peer reviews for scientific journals including Animal Behaviour, Aquatic Mammals, the Australian Journal of Zoology, Biological Conservation, Experimental Biology and Marine Ecology, Journal of Sustainable Tourism, Marine Mammal Science, Pacific Conservation Biology and Tourism in Marine Environments.
+2006-ongoing: I conduct peer reviews for scientific journals including Animal Behaviour, Aquatic Mammals, Australian Journal of Zoology, Biological Conservation, Canadian Journal of Fisheries and Aquatic Sciences, Conservation Biology, Journal of Experimental Biology and Marine Ecology, Journal of Sustainable Tourism, Marine Mammal Science, Pacific Conservation Biology, PLoS ONE and Tourism in Marine Environments

 2002-ongoing: I have been contracted variously as a Research Associate to conduct and manage field research projects, usually involving boat-based surveys for photo-identification and remote biopsy of cetaceans, as a Marine Mammal Observer on seismic surveys and tests of the effects of sound on cetaceans, and as a Research Assistant in the capture and handling of pinnipeds and both marine and terrestrial reptiles.